mitch-sfdc/ncre-252-q4-analysis/README.md

 The two executable classes and their various command line options are defined below.

+# Building Locally
+Pull this repository into your local environment, then run ```mvn clean install```.
+This should compile and run a unit test that both compiles and runs the engine.

+Import the project into your IDE and you should be good to go.

+Create the desired run configurations within your IDE to execute various configurations of the compiler and rule engine.

 ## DRL Template Files
 This project is driven from a set of DRL template files.
 Each template files defines the rules associated with a single rule set.
 All of the various DRL template files are located in the ```src/test/resources/UPSDRL``` folder.
 The templates format is a standard DRL format with template variables which are populated at runtime to create a final set of DRL files from the template.